What are Cash Investments?

 - When an unexpected emergency for cash occurs then the cash investments help in meeting those unexpected expenses as they are highly liquid assets and can be converted into cash very easily.
 It thus prevents the investor from selling the assets like stocks or bonds which might be part of some of its portfolio.
 Thus holding cash investment is the simple way for meeting these financial obligations.

 - As these investments are extremely liquid assets they can exchange quickly for the products or services which the investor wants to avail as with the simple withdrawal he can have immediate access to his money.

 Along with the different advantages, it also has some limitations and drawbacks some of which are as follows:

 - The main disadvantage of the cash investment relates to the overall rate of return which the investment gives.
 These investments are safe in nature so they don’t provide as much return which the risky investments provide.
 Less the risk undertaken, less will be the return on that less risky investment.

-- As the return on the cash investments is very less, so investor’s keeps on identifying the amount of cash they need from time to time so that their money does not lie idle and the overall return of the portfolio should not suffer.
+- As the return on the cash, investments is very less, so investors keep on identifying the amount of cash they need from time to time so that their money does not lie idle and the overall return of the portfolio should not suffer.
 Due to this huge amount of time of the investor is spend on identifying his exact cash requirement.

 - This investment is also referred to as a direct financial contribution of an individual or business to a venture, as opposed to the borrowed money.

 This has been a guide to Cash Investment.
-Here we discuss the different types of cash investments options including money market and savings account along with examples, advantages, and disadvantages.
+Here we discuss the different types of cash investment options including the money market and savings account along with examples, advantages, and disadvantages.
 Here are the other articles in finance that you may like –